 Resolve NPC Damage

-- For each PC’s successful ranged attack or melee attack, add the number of successes and the weapon’s damage bonus and subtract the sum from the target’s defensive Qi and/or Health Points.
+- For each PC’s successful ranged attack or melee attack, add the number of successes and the weapon’s damage bonus and subtract the sum from the target’s defensive pool (Metal Qi, spirit Qi, or Chaos).

 Resolve PC Damage